H. D. Chalke

-Herbert Davis Chalke OBE (Mil), TD, FRCP, MRCS, MA (Cantab) (15 June 1897 – 8 October 1979) was a British physician known for his work in the fields of social medicine and medical history.
+Herbert Davis Chalke (15 June 1897 – 8 October 1979) was a British physician known for his work in the fields of social medicine and medical history.
 He was the founding editor-in-chief of the medical journal Alcohol and Alcoholism.

 Biography

 Chalke was educated at Porth County School, the University of Wales, Cambridge University, and St. Bartholomew's Hospital.
-He later served in the Royal Flying Corps during part of World War I and all of World War II, retiring as a colonel.
+He later served in the Royal Air Force during the latter part of World War I and in the Royal Army Medical Corps throughout World War II, retiring as a colonel.
 In the 1930s, the King Edward VII Welsh National Memorial Association appointed him to study tuberculosis mortality in Wales.
 He played a major role in a campaign to control a typhus epidemic in Naples, Italy during the 1940s, for which he received the Typhus Commission Medal from the United States government.

-He is survived by his son David John Chalke, now a leading social analyst in Australia.
+He is survived by his son David John Chalke, a social analyst in Australia.